 The grounding of numerous passenger flights all over the world in an attempt to contain the spread of the COVID-19 has led to the skyrocketing of airfreight rates and supply chain professionals are trying their best to book the limited space on cargo flights.
-In today’s post we are going to take a quick look at some of the recent developments in the air cargo sector.
+In today’s post, we are going to take a quick look at some of the recent developments in the air freight shipping industry.

 Shippers are relying more on dedicated freighter aircrafts

-Even before the Coronavirus outbreak almost 40% of the global air shipments were moved in the bellyhold of regular passenger flights.
-Airlines have so far topped up their baggage load of their passengers with a considerable volume of cargo.
+Even before the Coronavirus outbreak, almost 40% of the global air shipments were moved in the bellyhold of regular passenger flights.
+Airlines have so far topped up the baggage load of their passengers with a considerable volume of cargo.
 However, now the situation has changed since only a handful of passenger flights are operating and therefore shippers are relying more on dedicated freighters.

-Passenger aircrafts also helps to address the shortage
+Passenger aircrafts also help to address the shortage

 In the middle of the pandemic, the airlines are making use of the passenger aircrafts to supplement the shortage in cargo flights.
-Apart from carrying shipments in the the semi-empty passenger flights, these aircrafts are often being used for dedicated freight-only operations.
-In many cases the seats of the flights are being removed to accommodate more cargoes which are secured with nettings.
-Approximately 20 airlines including Cathay Pacific, Delta, Qatar Airways etc are using their passenger planes for cargo-only operations.
-Moreover these passenger flights are also being chartered by freight forwarders for transportation of essential commodities and PPE equipments.
+Apart from carrying shipments in the semi-empty passenger flights, these aircrafts are often being used for dedicated freight-only operations.
+In many cases, the seats of the flights are being removed to accommodate more cargoes which are secured with nettings.
+Approximately 20 airlines including Cathay Pacific, Delta, Qatar Airways, etc are using their passenger planes for cargo-only operations.
+Moreover, these passenger flights are also being chartered by freight forwarders for transportation of essential commodities and PPE equipments.